Gustavoppw/osx360-drivers/docs/USBPartitioning.md

 ## Some details
 ¹ Some images might not work, the one i tried i found on the internet archive

-² Abadavatar *might* if you are sure you're going to install to an external drive, as i had issues with Abadavatar without a hard drive that the Xbox 360 could see, even if openbios/OSX Tiger did
+² Abadavatar *might* work if you are sure you're going to install to an external drive, as i had issues with Abadavatar without a hard drive that the Xbox 360 could see, even if openbios/OSX Tiger did